UK - Dallas - Fort Worth

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled British Airways flight to Dallas.
-On arrival we make our way to Fort Worth and the Courtyard Fort Worth Downtown-Blackstone Hotel (3T+) for three nights.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Dallas.
+On arrival we make our way to Fort Worth and the Courtyard by Marriott Fort Worth Downtown/Blackstone (3T+) for three nights.

 Today begins with a city tour of Dallas, followed by a visit to Dealey Plaza and The Sixth Floor Museum.
 Set in the former Texas School Book Depository, from which Lee Harvey Oswald is alleged to have fired the shots that killed President John F Kennedy, the museum chronicles his assassination and his legacy.
 We also take a trip to Southfork Ranch, the backdrop for the 1980s TV show ‘Dallas’.

 This morning we explore Fort Worth, taking in the downtown area and the Cultural District, home to five museums set within one large park.
 The National Cowgirl Museum & Hall of Fame, dedicated to honouring the women of the American West, is our next stop, before finishing at the Fort Worth Stockyards National Historic District with its many landmark buildings.

 We head south to Austin today, popping in to the Texas Ranger Hall of Fame along the way.
 In the evening, we’ll join a boat cruise to the Congress Avenue Bridge - at sunset, the biggest urban colony of bats in North America is known to emerge from under the bridge and fly across town.
 We stay at the Renaissance Austin Hotel (4T) for the next two nights.